 “You’re assuming that current residents should have to shoulder the expected cost of getting the southern area ready for expansion” Davis said.
 “Why should they have to pay for that?”

+Pretty good, Yvaine.
+The one sentence highlighted in yellow puzzled me.
+Your lead is good and the second ‘graph is good.
+I would like to see in real dollars what this means for the average homeowner in Freeport.
+Also needed here is the size of overall city debt.
+It’s huge.

+GRADE: 89